ckeditor/ckeditor5/docs/installation/integrations/vuejs-v3.md

 npm init vue@latest ckeditor5-vue-example
 ```

 This command will install and execute `create-vue`, the official project scaffolding tool for Vue.
-It will also allow you to customize your project, for example, by adding Typescript.
+It will also allow you to customize your project, for example, by adding TypeScript.
 Choose your preferred options.

 #### Installing necessary packages